Attach (gamer)

-Dillon Price, better known by his gamertag Attach, is a professional Call of Duty player who currently plays for the Minnesota RØKKR.
-His most notable roles before being on FaZe include playing for Rise Nation and Denial eSports.
+Dillon Price (born January 4, 1997), better known by his gamertag Attach, is an American content creator and retired professional Call of Duty player.
+He previously played for the Cloud9 New York, Vegas Legion, Minnesota RØKKR, New York Subliners, FaZe Clan, Rise Nation and Denial eSports.
 He won the Call of Duty Championship 2015 with Denial.
 He also runs an active YouTube channel.

 Career

-Attach started gaming when he was a young kid.
-Attach first heard about competitive Call of Duty from a friend that was on his travel baseball team and was playing GameBattles at the time.
+Attach started gaming as a child.
+He first heard about competitive Call of Duty from a friend that was on his travel baseball team and was playing GameBattles at the time.
 Attach's first tournament was at MLG Anaheim 2013 where he placed 29th.
-Then after that, he placed 17th at UMG Dallas with Termination.
+After that, he placed 17th at UMG Dallas with Termination.